 Your standard tactical pen is made out of aerospace aluminum which is designed to be affordable, light and extremely durable.
 This is the material of choice for the basic 1100 series.

-You may be wondering how a pen can justify being 3x more expensive than one of its competitors who also uses aluminum as their material of choice.
-Of course, we could discuss the quality (like how it’s manufactured in a sweat shop in China) but that alone doesn’t justify the price point.
+You may be wondering how a pen can justify being 3x more expensive than one of its competitors who also use aluminum as their material of choice.
+Of course, we could discuss the quality (like how it’s manufactured in a sweatshop in China) but that alone doesn’t justify the price point.

 I have a background in materials engineering and I had never heard of Damacus steel before.
 Once I dug into the material a little bit I realized there was a great reason for this.
 Damascus steel is a material that was originally used for Middle Eastern sword making.
 It’s exact properties and manufacturing methods couldn’t be determined because there were so many variations of it.

-It’s also rife with legends of a sword made from Damacus Steel being able to dice through an entire wine barrel.
-Needless to say whatever alloy Benchmade has built their Damasteel pens out of you can bet they’re badass.
+It’s also rife with legends of a sword made from Damascus Steel being able to dice through an entire wine barrel.
+Needless to say, whatever alloy Benchmade has built their Damasteel pens out of you can bet they’re badass.

 They also look incredibly slick.
-One of the defining features of the Damasteel 1100 is the wood-like grain that Damacus steel is known for.
+One of the defining features of the Damasteel 1100 is the wood-like grain that Damascus steel is known for.